 The serpentine belt connects the compressor’s pulley to the crankshaft.
 The crankshaft, in turn, rotates because of the up-and-down movement of the pistons in your car.

-These components rotate more easily, saving energy through the help of bearings.
+These components rotate more efficiently, saving energy through the help of bearings.

 Inner And Outer Ring

-It is also possible that both the inner ring and the outer ring will rotate, albeit in opposite directions or at different speeds.
+It is also possible that both the inner and outer rings will rotate, albeit in opposite directions or at different speeds.

 The Rolling Element

 The rolling element is the heart of a bearing.
-The circular shape of the rolling element reduces the contact area between the inner ring and the outer ring.
+The circular shape of the rolling component reduces the contact area between the inner and outer rings.
 The contact area reduction significantly reduces the amount of friction between the two moving parts.

 Friction is a force that is present in all moving bodies.
 It is the force that counteracts movement.
 Thus, the more friction in two moving bodies, the more force you need to make them move.

-Inside your car, this means that, without bearings, your engine needs to consume more fuel to move the different parts of your car—including the compressor.
+Inside your car, this means that, without bearings, your engine needs to consume more fuel to move the different parts of your vehicle—including the compressor.

 Friction Reduction